TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

       }
     }

-For more details see :ref:`TSconfig Reference <t3tsconfig:pageweblayoutpreview>`.
+For more details see the :ref:`TSconfig Reference <t3tsconfig:pageweblayoutpreview>`.

 ..  _ConfigureCE-Preview-EventListener: